What are the differences between subagents and mesa-optimizers?

-is similar to a subagent in that it also optimizes for its own goals.
+A mesa-optimizer is similar to a subagent in that it also optimizes for its own goals.
 However, unlike a subagent, it is a separate trained model.
-The mesa-optimizer is shaped by the base optimizer
+The mesa-optimizer is shaped by the Base Optimizer Something that can improve some process or physical artifact so that it is fit for a certain purpose or fulfills some set of requirements.

 In contrast to a mesa-optimizer, a base optimizer is the “outer” optimizer usually explicitly implemented by humans.